Why Strategy Needs Knowledge Management

 Effective organizations disconnect the cycle of strategic decision making from the process of maintaining a well-documented context for the business.

 Effective organizations disconnect the cycle of strategic decision making from the process of maintaining a well-documented context for the business.
-Maintaining organizational context should be an ongoing investment that provides background to all decision-making activities.
+Maintaining an organizational context should be an ongoing investment that provides background to all decision-making activities.

 Strategy requires several knowledge components, which are outlined in Table 1.
 Organizations that want to make their strategic planning more impactful should gather this knowledge in one place and make it easily accessible.
 They also need a process commitment to update this knowledge continuously, including keeping older versions of some of it for historical context and perspective.
 In some cases, knowledge such as a Strengths-Weaknesses-Opportunities-Threats (SWOT) analysis may exist at different levels and for different purposes.
 All versions of SWOT analysis should be available, each referencing its own context.